News

 Q3.
 Which countries accept OET?

-OET is accepted by regulatory bodies and healthcare organizations in countries like Australia, New Zealand, the UK, Ireland, and Singapore.
+Regulatory bodies and healthcare organizations accept OET in Australia, New Zealand, the UK, Ireland, and Singapore.

 Q4.
 What professions does OET cover?